 When you awaken after each ECT treatment, you may experience confusion.
 The confusion usually goes away within an hour.
 Shortly after the treatment, you may have a headache, muscle soreness, or nausea.
 These side effects usually respond to simple treatment, such as Tylenol[®] for muscle soreness or headache and Reglan[®] for nausea.
-More serious medical complications with ECT are rare, and should be very infrequent with FEAST.
+More serious medical complications with ECT are rare.
 With modern anesthetic techniques, dislocations or bone fracture, and dental complications very rarely occur.
 As with any general anesthetic procedure, there is a remote possibility of death.
 It is estimated that fatality associated with ECT occurs approximately one per 10,000 patients treated.
 While also rare, the most common medical complications with ECT are irregularities in heart rate and rhythm, which can be effectively treated in nearly all cases.